davidnuzik/david-automation-demo/README.md

 # David Nuzik's Automation Demo

+## Update
+This project requires some updates such as for additional coverage with Cypress and Selenium.
+Additionally, I have been working a lot with BASH lately in an effort to emulate a TTY for testing of the Wordfence CLI with Defiant using the BATS testing framework.
+With any luck I'll be able to make that project public this year (2024).

 ## About
 This project was created to demonstrate my ability to pick up a new testing framework and run with it.